 It does, but it's really difficult and it seems to keep getting harder and harder.
 And with a family it becomes more and more difficult.

-I don't think they're financially able or capable to do anything above a certain level.
+I don't think they're financially able or capable of doing anything beyond a certain level.
 I know what it's like trying to get them to just come up with the budgets for the albums.
 It's really, really tough to get anything out of them at all.
 In fact, the way it is—I dare say it's like this for a lot of people—it's almost impossible for me to make an album for the amount of money they want to pay.
-I am going to move on and try to get out of it, and find some other label.
+I am going to move on and try to get out of Restless and find some other label.
 Even if they're unable to spend the money on promotion, hopefully they could at least pay for the production of a record.
-I don't earn enough money from other sources with which to make a record on my own, otherwise I would because that would be the ultimate—to finance your own recording and sell it, but I've never achieved that position.
+I don't earn enough money from other sources with which to make a record on my own, otherwise I would because that would be the ultimate—to finance my own recording and sell it, but I've never achieved that position.
 So, I'm at the mercy of people like Restless.
-They've left me alone like Enigma did, so I don't have any creative restrictions.
-But as far I'm concerned, the budget for this next album is so low that once you've paid the people to play on it, there's no money left!
-I don't know how they expect me to go to a studio, and I don't really want to do the things I've done before when I started out which was going into a studio after midnight and working until 3:00 am and asking all the other guys to do the same thing.
+They've left me alone like the Enigma labell did, so I don't have any creative restrictions.
+But as far I'm concerned, the budget for this next album is so low that once you've paid the people to play on it, there's no money left.
+I don't know how they expect me to afford to go to a studio with it.
+I don't really want to do the things I've done before when I started out which was going into a studio after midnight and working until 3am and ask all the other guys to do the same thing.
 Sure, I'll do it, but I can't ask other people to do that, and I don't think they should have to do that.
 We work ridiculous hours anyway.

 Your next album completes your Restless contract, right?